iZUMi-kyouka/tp/docs/UserGuide.md

 ---

-**Q:** What if I enter invalid data directly into the JSON file?
+**Q:** What if I enter invalid recruit data inside the data file?
 **A:** TalentNexus validates the data file on startup.
-If the file format is invalid, the app may reset the data file to an empty state.
-Always back up the file before making manual edits.
+If the file format is invalid, the app may reset the data file.
+Always back up the data file before making manual edits.

 ---